aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-beans.md

 You can define an anonymous inner bean that will only be used as a property of another bean.
 Thanks to a flexible parsing architecture, there is no arbitrary limit on the nesting depth of inner beans, but it is recommended to keep the structure simple for readability.

+> **Note on AOP and Inner Beans:** Inner beans are generally not recommended for beans that require AOP proxying.
+Specifically, "self-registering" beans (like `SqlSessionAgent`) that register their own Aspects during initialization cannot be proxied when used as inner beans.
+This is because the Aspect registration occurs during the `initialize()` phase, which is after the instance has been created and passed to the outer bean.
+For such beans, always define them as top-level beans.

 ```xml
 <bean id="outerBean" class="com.example.OuterBean">
     <property name="inner">